Rizal Ramli

-Rizal Ramli (born 10 December 1954) is an Indonesian politician, economist, and former student activist.
+Rizal Ramli (10 December 1954 – 2 January 2024) was an Indonesian politician, economist, and student activist.
 Ramli served as Coordinating Minister for Maritime Affairs under President Joko Widodo's Working Cabinet.
 He also served under President Abdurrahman Wahid's administration as Chair of the Indonesian Bureau of Logistics (Bulog), Coordinating Minister of the Economy, Finance and Industry also Minister of Finance in the National Unity Cabinet.

-On the international stage, Ramli has been trusted to serve on the economic advisory panels of the UN.
+On the international stage, Ramli was trusted to serve on the economic advisory panels of the UN.
 Ramli's name was also put forward as the Secretary-General of the Economic & Social Commission of Asia and Pacific (ESCAP), but in order to focus on serving Indonesia he refused the nomination.

 After a while out of the circle of power, in August 2015, Ramli was requested by President Joko Widodo to serve the country in charge of planning, coordinating as well as synchronizing policies in maritime affairs.
 Even in government, his critical attitude did not change.
-Rizal frequently throws scathing criticism (which he termed as kepret) towards something he deemed not in line with national interests, the source of the nickname "Rajwali Ngepret".
+Rizal frequently threw scathing criticism (which he termed as kepret) towards something he deemed not in line with national interests, the source of the nickname "Rajawali Ngepret".

 Early life, education, activism and professional career

 Early life

-Rizal Ramli and his parents are from Padang.
-He was forced to move in with his grandmother Rahmah in Bogor, West Java when he was seven, due to the death of his parents.
+Rizal Ramli and his parents were from Padang.
+He was forced to move in with his grandmother Kasina Rachman in Bogor, West Java when he was seven, due to the death of his parents.
 His father, Ramli, was an assistant district officer.
-His mother, Rabiah, was a teacher.
+His mother, Rabiah (d.
+1960), was a teacher.
 At the age of three, Ramli was already able to read.
-And for that, he says, is thankful to his mother who taught and guided him at all times to learn the letters.
+And for that, he said, he was thankful to his mother who taught and guided him at all times to learn the letters.